stuartmead/cv-boilerplate/README.md

     pandoc details.yml -o output.pdf --template=template.tex --latex-engine=xelatex

+## Running bibtex

+Rather than converting directly to a PDF, you need to convert to a .tex file first, run bibtex and then xelatex.
+For windows this looks like:

+    pandoc details.yml -o output.tex --template=template.tex
+    xelatex output.tex
+    bibtex output
+    xelatex output.tex

+This should give you a .pdf with references.

 ## Available settings

 - **`mainfont`**: Hoefler Text is the default, but every font installed on your system should work out of the box (thanks, XeTeX!)